 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents given antianxiety drugs.
-These drugs are typically prescribed to residents experiencing depression or anxiety.
+This is an indication of the percent of long-term residents that were given antianxiety drugs.
+These medications are typically prescribed to patients experiencing depression or anxiety.

 Managing Depression Among Residents